ZhangRyan11/Software-Engineering-Project/OptimizingFilesREADMEs/BatchFileOperationOptimization.md

 This optimization is most beneficial when:

 1. Working with multiple small files
-2. Performing many read/write operations in sequence
+2. Performing many write operations in sequence
 3. I/O performance is a bottleneck in your application
 4. File operations can be naturally grouped together

-The performance improvements are most dramatic for read operations (80% faster) but write operations also see significant gains (48% faster).
+The performance improvements are most dramatic for write operations (48% faster).

 ## Technical Requirements